MottoX/mysql-replication/README.md

 # mysql-replication
-A custom mysql docker image with replication enabled.
+A custom mysql docker image with replication enabled, easy and convenient to set up MySQL master-slave replication in 30 seconds.

 ## Introduction
 The image is based on official [mysql-server](https://hub.docker.com/r/mysql/mysql-server/) with replication enabled for the purpose of learning mysql.
+Note that this image is for people who want to learn and practice MySQL replication in an easy way.

 ### Environment Variables
 **SERVER_ID**